imadmoussa1/coin/README.md

 Content-Type: application/json
 ```

-before returning the blockchain result we use the `consensus algorithm` to choose the longest valid chain( valid proof ).
+before returning the blockchain result we use the `consensus algorithm` to choose the longest [valid chain](#valid-chain) between nodes.

 response :
 ```